GoogleChrome/android-browser-helper/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Did this ever used to work**
+If applicable, add information on the version where this worked previously.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Code Snippets**
+If applicable, add or link to code snippets describing how the API is being used.

 **Smartphone (please complete the following information):**
  - Device: [e.g. Pixel 3]